Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

 Inspired by work of Linton \cite{linton-smallest-image}, we introduced practical algorithms for minimal and canonical images in \cite{minimal-canonical}.
 In the present paper, we combine these ideas with the concept of Graph Backtrack search, and we give more explanations of implementation details.
-Unfortunately, there is no concise and simple mathematical description of the canonical images which are created, as the resulting canonical images are affected by many minor parts of the algorithm, for example details like the exact orderings that are used on $\Omega$ and \actSet.
-This means that it is extremely difficult to describe the canonical images that are practically produced with mathematical rigour.
-While this might sound mildly concerning, or at least unsatisfying, this is what happens in practice all along, even for algorithms like Nauty.
-There, the exact implementation of equitable partitioning determines the canonical graph that is produced.

-In contrast, we would never even expect a canonising element to be unique.
-Given a canonising element $g \in G$ for some object $a \in \actSet$, it follows that every element in the right coset $G_a \cdot g$ is a canonising element for $a$ as well.
-One example of a canonical labelling function is given by the \textbf{minimal image} (with respect to the total ordering $\actEq$), which is defined as follows:
+One example of a canonical labelling function that is quite intuitive and easy to explain is given by the \textbf{minimal image}.
+It is calculated with respect to a given total ordering $\actEq$ on \actSet, and it is defined as follows:

 For all $a\in \actSet$, \(\Min_{\actEq}(a) \coloneqq \min_{\actEq}\{a^g \mid g \in G\}\).